 Partners and work groups

-Hennepin County Bicycle Advisory Committee (BAC)
+Hennepin County Bicycle Advisory Committee

-The BAC was established in 1989 as an advisory group to assist the Board of Commissioners and county staff with ideas on how to incorporate bicycle facilities into roadway and transit projects.
+The Bicycle Advisory Committee, or BAC, was established in 1989 as an advisory group to assist the Board of Commissioners and county staff with ideas on how to incorporate bicycle facilities into roadway and transit projects.
 It consists of seven appointed members and seven alternates – representing each of the county commissioner districts.
 The BAC also has a number of ex-officio members that represent other biking organizations, governmental agencies and other interest groups.
 It meets on a monthly basis at various locations around Hennepin County and all meetings are open to the public.
 Discussion items include the status of current projects, bicycle issues, and planning studies.

 - Provide input on items impacting county procedures, practices and methodologies